An Act to constitute the New South Wales Institute of Sport as a statutory body to promote excellence in sport; and for other purposes.

 6 Establishment of Board

-(1) There is to be a Board of the Institute.(2) The Board is to consist of:(a) 8 people, each with relevant expertise, appointed by the Minister, and(b) the Director-General of the Department of Sport and Recreation.(3) Of the members appointed by the Minister, one is to be appointed Chairperson of the Board and another is to be appointed Deputy Chairperson of the Board, whether in and by the relevant instrument of appointment as a member or in and by some other instrument executed by the Minister.(4) Schedule 1 has effect with respect to the members and procedure of the Board.s 6: Am 1998 No 120, Sch 1.24 .
+(1) There is to be a Board of the Institute.(2) The Board is to consist of:(a) no fewer than 5 and no more than 8 people, each with relevant expertise, appointed by the Minister, and(b) the Director-General of Communities NSW or a member of staff of Communities NSW nominated by the Director-General.(3) Of the members appointed by the Minister, one is to be appointed Chairperson of the Board and another is to be appointed Deputy Chairperson of the Board, whether in and by the relevant instrument of appointment as a member or in and by some other instrument executed by the Minister.(4) Schedule 1 has effect with respect to the members and procedure of the Board.s 6: Am 1998 No 120, Sch 1.24 ; 2009 No 96, Sch 10 ; 2010 No 119, Sch 1.19 .

 7 Board to determine policies and strategic plans